senresearch/MatrixLM.jl/docs/src/getting_started.md

 nothing #hide
 ```

-We also have the option to specify contrast coding in your model.
-For a detailed understanding of how to implement contrast coding, please refer to the documentation for [contrast coding with StatsModels.jl](https://juliastats.org/StatsModels.jl/stable/contrasts/#How-to-specify-contrast-coding).
-This will provide you with comprehensive instructions and examples.
+We also have the option to specify contrast coding in our model.
+For a detailed understanding of how to implement contrast coding,
+please refer to the documentation for [contrast coding with StatsModels.jl](https://juliastats.org/StatsModels.jl/stable/contrasts/#How-to-specify-contrast-coding).
+This provides comprehensive instructions and examples.

 ```@example
 # Convert dataframe to predicton matrix